neverUsedGithub/Pyweb/README.md

 # Python web framework

-This is a basic web framework created in python, that allows you to create web apps without ever touching javascript.
+This is a basic web framework created in python that allows you to create web apps without ever touching javascript.

 # Examples